ashish141008-tech/ashish141008-tech/README.md

 ### 📈 Superstore Sales Analysis (Power BI)

+### **Superstore Sales Analysis Dashboard | Python, Power BI**

+* Analyzed a retail dataset of **9,994 rows and 21 columns** using Python and Power BI; performed EDA and calculated KPIs including **$2.3M Sales, $286K Profit, and 12% Profit Margin**.
-* Built an interactive dashboard analyzing sales and profit trends
+* Built an interactive dashboard to identify sales trends, regional performance, loss-making sub-categories, and the negative impact of high discounts on profitability.
-* Identified top-performing regions and product categories

 ### 👨‍💼 HR Analytics Dashboard

-* Analyzed employee attrition and workforce trends
-* Created KPI metrics and visual insights
+* Developed an interactive HR Analytics Dashboard in Power BI using 1470 employee records to analyze attrition trends and identify key drivers such as overtime, salary, age group, and job role.

+* Discovered a 16.1% attrition rate with highest turnover in Sales and among employees aged 18–25, helping provide data-driven recommendations to improve employee retention and workforce stability.

-### 🗄 SQL Data Analysis
+### 🗄 COVID-19 Vaccination Analysis — Microsoft Fabric | SQL | Power BI

-* Performed data analysis using SQL queries
-* Used joins, aggregations, and window functions
+* Analyzed 100K+ global vaccination records across 200+ countries using Microsoft Fabric Lakehouse and SQL to uncover vaccination trends, country-wise progress, and vaccine distribution insights for public health analysis.
+* Built an interactive Power BI dashboard with KPI cards, trend analysis, geo-visualizations, and slicers while resolving cumulative aggregation and data modeling challenges to improve reporting accuracy and decision-making.

 ---